Study.com Cost: What Parents Should Know in 2026

 How Much is Study.com Per Month?

-Study.com pricing per month is $59.99 for the Test Prep and Premium Edition plans, $95 for a College Saver plan, and $235 for the College Saver Pro plan.
-In fact, the two latter ones are the main and most popular among all the memberships the platform offers.
-Through them Study.com provides the most materials and tools for studying online.
+Study.com pricing per month is $59.99 for the Test Prep and Premium Edition plans, $95 for a College Saver plan, and $235 for the College Saver Pro plan (as of August 2026).

-How Much is Study.com Per Year?
+How Much Is Study.com Per Year?

 Is Study.com Free for Any Core Features?

-No, Study.com doesn’t offer its core features like courses with lessons for free.
+No, Study.com doesn’t offer its core features, like courses with lessons for free.
 You will have to pay for a paid subscription to access them.
 However, there are several options to cut the costs:

 - Access through a public library: Study.com offers access to its materials for free through some of its partnering public libraries.
 So, if you have a valid library card in one of these, you can use library computers to access Study.com educational content.
 To check if your local library is a Study.com partner, go to the library’s website and search for “Online Resources”, “Databases”, or “Digital Learning” section.
 Also, some libraries, like the St. Joseph County Public Library, provide access to Study.com materials through the Bendable platform.